-Compensation Report for the Executive Board and
+Corporate Governance Compensation Report for the Executive Board and the Supervisory Board of

 Due to the switch from the 2020 compensation system to the 2023 compensation system effective from October 1, 2023, there were compensation components (2020/21 deferred stock and 2020/21 performance cash plan) paid out in fiscal year 2023/24 that had been agreed upon as part of the 2020 compensation system but that are no longer part of the current compensation system.
 The following graphic provides information about the time the variable compensation components that are being paid out this fiscal year were agreed upon.